 “Our thought is not only to convey legal information about immigrants’ rights and all the different places those rights might come into play, but to speak about the sense of vulnerability of immigrants we saw at PS 261,” said Fullerton.
 “My feeling is that if we can address some of those fears quite simply, we can give people the tools so that they have a knowledge and a sense of control.”

-The program will include a 40-minute presentation about what to do if stopped by the police on the street, and how to respond if U.S. Immigration and Customs Enforcement agents arrive at an individual’s home or workplace.
-The value of creating a family plan in the event a parent is detained and cannot return home also will be discussed.
-Students and faculty will distribute New York State forms for the appointment of a temporary guardian as well as NYC ID forms.
+The program included a 40-minute presentation about what to do if stopped by the police on the street, and how to respond if U.S. Immigration and Customs Enforcement agents arrive at an individual’s home or workplace.
+The value of creating a family plan in the event a parent is detained and cannot return home also was discussed.
+Students and faculty distributed New York State forms for the appointment of a temporary guardian as well as NYC ID forms.
 They will provide free notary services at a follow-up meeting where the forms can be completed.

 The first phase of the project began with two training sessions in March and April.
 At the first, Tharappel and Anilu Chadwick from Catholic Charities spoke to faculty, students, and alumni about techniques that make KYR programs effective, addressing the importance of family plans such as powers-of-attorney and guardianships.
 For the second training, Professors Dan Smulian, Fullerton, and Caplow provided an overview of U.S. immigration laws, enforcement policies, and some forms of relief.